AquaticEcoDynamics/csiem_model_tfvaed_1.0/bc_repo/1_ocean/WQ/readme.md

 Scripts for creating the ocean BGC time-series are available within the [csiem model tools Github repo](https://github.com/AquaticEcoDynamics/csiem_model_tools/tree/main/preprocess/obc).

-Files in this folder include (Apr 2023):
+Files in this folder include (by Apr 2023):

 ```
 ocean_bgc_a_20130101_20131231.csv